flipz357/amr-metric-suite/README.md

 - We also created a [simple sentence-to-AMR alignment tool](https://github.com/flipz357/Simple-AMR-Aligner)

+- A sentence similarity benchmark for AMR metrics based on paired AMRs with annoations can be found in the [BAMBOO](https://github.com/flipz357/bamboo-amr-benchmark)

 ## Content of *this* repo

 1. Scripts for calculating Smatch and S2match (Soft Semantic match, speak [estuːmætʃ]).